joaovictorgarcia10/joaovictorgarcia10/README.md

 👋 I'm a technology enthusiast driven by the transformative power of turning ideas into reality.

-🚀 With 3+ years of expertise in mobile development, I'm successfully working from the conception, architecture, development until delivery in projects across diverse sectors.
-In addition I have a valuable experience as a Flutter Instructor, further enhancing my technical proficiency.
+🚀 With a solid expertise in Dart and Flutter for mobile and web development, I'm successfully working on projects across diverse sectors such as: Warehouse Management, Digital Banking, Education and E-Commerce.
+In addition I have valuable experience as a Flutter Instructor and Consultant.

 <!---
 joaovictorgarcia10/joaovictorgarcia10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.